Chart Color Schemes

 Residential development activity is slightly higher than average within Capalaba when compared nationally

 Capalaba averaged approximately 63 new dwelling approvals annually over the past five financial years, totalling 317 homes.
-As of FY26, 16 approvals have been recorded.
-On average, one new resident per year per dwelling constructed has been seen between FY21 and FY25, indicating that new supply is meeting or exceeding demand.
-The average construction value of these dwellings is $323,000.
+As of FY26, 20 approvals have been recorded.
+This averages out to about one new resident per year per dwelling constructed between FY21 and FY25.
+The average construction value for these dwellings is $323,000.

 Frequently Asked Questions - Development